Perfect-Rentals/perfect.rentals.scripts/keyboard-shortcuts/readme.md

 > **Note**: If you want a comprehensive list of shortcuts and text replacement strings, see [Text Replacement Reference](#reference).

 Also, this script removes the tedious task of entering each text replacement shortcut manually.
 With this script, you can load all the keyboard shortcuts at once.
-See[ Manual Setup (Tedious but Simple)](#manual) for the manual loading method.
+See [Manual Setup (Tedious but Simple)](#manual) for the manual loading method.

-## Installing Keyboard Shortcuts
+<h2 id="install">Installing Keyboard Shortcuts by Script</h2>

-> **Warning: To avoid duplication, this script will backup and overwrite any existing text replacements / keyboard shortcuts that currently exist.
-To be safe, consider [adding](#add) any custom keyboard shortcuts you already have added before continuing.**
+> **Warning: To avoid duplication of shortcuts in your computer, this script will first backup and then overwrite any existing text replacements / keyboard shortcuts that currently exist.
+To be safe, consider [adding](#add) any custom keyboard shortcuts you already have added before continuing.
+You can always [check your backup file](#backups) if you think you lost shortcut data.**

 1. Download and save the [./kbd-shortcuts-mac.sh](#download "Download") file.